 The manufacturing industry is the third largest employment area in North Carolina and an important part of our state’s economy which employs 460,000 workers.
 NC manufacturing ranks 5th in the nation and we lead the Southeast.

-Manufacturing workers make lots of different products, from chemicals, to machined parts, to plastics, the cars we drive, and the computers we use.
-Given that wide impact these workers are also exposed to a wide range of hazards on the job, including puncture wounds, crush injuries, exposure to harmful chemicals, back injuries, violence, stress and more.
+Manufacturing workers make lots of different products, from chemicals, to machined parts, to plastics, to the cars we drive, and the computers we use.
+Given the wide impact these employees have, they are also exposed to a wide range of workplace hazards, including puncture wounds, crush injuries, repetitive motion injuries, exposure to harmful chemicals, back injuries, violence, stress, and even fatal injury.

-If you have been injured at work, you may be eligible for benefits through NC Workers’ Compensation.
-NC Worker’s Compensation can pay weekly benefits to keep you and your family afloat while you recover.
-In addition, NC Worker’s Compensation is no fault.
+In addition, NC Workers’ Compensation is no fault.
 Which means, it does not matter (with a few exceptions, like intoxication ) who is at fault for your injury.

-Please note that no matter what your employer tells you, you are entitled to file a claim for NC Worker’s Compensation benefits.
+Please note that no matter what your employer tells you, you are entitled to file a claim for NC Workers’ Compensation benefits if you have suffered a serious workplace injury.
 Often employers will volunteer to pay for medical treatment or even compensate you when you are out of work when you are initially injured.
 Unfortunately, many workers find that these promises go unfulfilled.
-Protecting yourself and your family after being injured at work is paramount!
-You should speak with a NC Workers’ Compensation Lawyer about your rights.

-The Bishop Law Firm represents clients with manufacturing injuries and NC Workers’ Compensation cases in Raleigh, Cary, Durham and surrounding areas of North Carolina.
+The Bishop Law Firm represents clients with manufacturing injuries and NC Workers’ Compensation cases in Raleigh, Cary, Fayetteville, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids, and surrounding areas in North Carolina.
 We do not get paid unless we win, and we offer free case evaluations.
 Call us today, (919) 615-3095.